Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Experiments

-When testing against ZeDO on a GeForce 2080 Ti we find that Platypose generates a sample 10x faster than ZeDO.
-This provides a significant boost in performance allowing real-time generation of samples using Platypose.
+\paragraph{Inference Speed Comparison} When testing against ZeDO on a GeForce 2080 Ti we find that Platypose generates a sample in 1.1s, which is 10x faster than ZeDOs 11s.
+This provides a significant boost in performance, allowing real-time generation of samples using Platypose (\cref{tab:inference_speed}).

+\paragraph{Single hypothesis estimation lacks significance for calibrated models} For $n=1$, the MPJPE on H36M is 141.6 mm, while the geometric median yields 98.1 mm.
+This aligns with expectations, as calibrated distributions rarely produce low errors for single samples \cite{Pierzchlewicz2022-tu}.
+Current methods often exhibit overconfidence \cite{Pierzchlewicz2022-tu}, trading calibrated uncertainty for increased precision.
+Given the limited significance of such results, we have omitted them from our tables.